xoidlabs/xoid/README.md

 ## Finite state machines

 No additional syntax is required for state machines.
-Just use the `create` function.
+Just use the `atom` function.

 ```js
 import { atom } from 'xoid'